bft-smart/fabric-orderingservice/README.md

 You can also use the official client image (`hyperledger/fabric-tools:x86_64-1.1.1`), but the one provided by us is already configured for this demontration.
 More importantly, you will also need to use the `configtxgen` tool provided with this image if you decide to setup another network different than the one configured in our images.

-You have now the whole network booted up, using the `SampleOrg` organization provided in the `sampleconfig` directory of the HLF source code for both clients, peers, and the ordering service.
+You have now the whole network booted up, using the `SampleOrg` organization provided in the `sampleconfig` directory of the HLF source code for both the client, the peer, and the ordering service.

 ##### 5. Create the artifacts.